-In the early 1990s, Friedson was research assistant to the comparative political economist and hyperlink pioneer Don Lavoie, PhD, founder of the Social and Organizational Learning program at George Mason University.
+In the early 1990s, Friedson was research assistant to comparative political systems economist, socioeconomic hyperlink database pioneer, economics professor emeritus, and founder of the Program for Social and Organizational Learning at George Mason University.

-For the Home Schools of America, Dr. Friedson authored and edited online American History, American Government, World Geography, Global Studies, Caribbean Studies, Sociology, Economics, Psychology, and Language Arts home school textbooks, lessons, assignments, and examinations.
+For the Home Schools of America, Dr. Friedson edited online American History, Practical Government, World Geography, Global Studies, Caribbean Studies, Sociology, Economics, Psychology, British Literature, Language Arts, and Personal Fitness home school textbooks, lessons, assignments, and examinations.
 Dr. Friedson is a member of the National Geographic Educators Network.

 Dr. Friedson was World History and Critical Thinking standards setting assessment writer, editor, and quality assurance consultant to Western Governors University.
 As consultant to the University of Miami Global Academy Online, Friedson designed online Business Communication and Music Appreciation courses.
-As consultant to the Art Institutes International, Dr. Friedson authored online World Civilizations, American Cultural History, Ethics, Effective Speaking, and Advanced Composition courses.
+As consultant to the Art Institutes International, Dr. Friedson authored online World Civilizations, American Cultural History, Sociology, Ethics, Effective Speaking, and Advanced Composition courses.

 Dr. Friedson authored Geography Review in 20 Minutes a Day and Economics Review in 20 Minutes a Day for Learning Express, LLC.
 For Bar Charts, Inc., Friedson authored study guides on Geography, America, and the state histories of New York, Texas, and Florida.
 Dr. Friedson edited chapters of the groundbreaking textbook Teaching Strategies for Ethnic Studies.